U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding

 LVLMs such as GPT-4V~\citep{gpt4}, Claude~\citep{anthropic2024claude}, Gemini~\citep{gemini}, DeepSeek-VL~\citep{deepseek_v3}, LLaVA~\citep{llava}, Qwen-VL~\citep{qwenvl}, and MiniGPT4~\citep{zhu2023minigpt} have emerged as general-purpose multimodal systems capable of handling tasks like image captioning, visual question answering, and multimodal reasoning.
 These models are trained on large-scale image-text pairs~\citep{sharma2018conceptual,schuhmann2022laion}, and their performance has been extensively evaluated in domains such as question answering, mathematics, and science~\citep{chen2021evaluating,sun2023scieval,wang2023scibench,huang2022language,liu2023agentbench}.
 However, their clinical reliability remains underexplored.

 To address this gap, several medical-specialized LVLMs have been proposed.
 MiniGPT-Med~\citep{wu_towards_2023} focuses on X-ray, CT, and MRI for tasks such as medical report generation, VQA, and disease identification.
 RadFM~\citep{radfm} further supports both 2D and 3D modalities.
 MedDr~\citep{meddr} extends to radiology, pathology, dermatology, retinography, and endoscopy, introducing a retrieval-augmented diagnosis strategy.
+Lingshu~\citep{xu2025lingshu} is a recent medical LVLM that covers multiple imaging modalities.
 Yet, these models exclude ultrasound.
-Med-Gemini~\citep{medical-gemini} spans numerous modalities including ultrasound, though its capability in this domain is limited to caption generation.
+Med-Gemini~\citep{medical-gemini} and MedGemma~\citep{sellergren2025medgemma} span numerous modalities including ultrasound, though their capability in this domain is limited to caption generation.

 \paragraph{Multimodal Benchmarks for Large Vision-Language Models.} Several benchmarks assess general-domain LVLMs.
 MMBench~\citep{mmbench}, MMT-Bench~\citep{mmtbench}, and SEED-Bench~\citep{seedbench} evaluate general-domain LVLMs through bilingual multiple-choice questions, large-scale visual reasoning tasks, and generative comprehension across image and video VQA, respectively.
 However, these benchmarks emphasize general-purpose visual understanding and omit clinically grounded evaluation.